PerilousApricot/dcos-docs/1.9/usage/service-discovery/load-balancing-vips/index.md

 4. You must use a supported [operating system](/docs/1.9/administration/installing/custom/system-requirements/).

 #### Persistent Connections
-It is recommended when you use our VIPs you keep long-running, persistent connections.
+When you use VIPs, we reccomend that you keep long-running, persistent connections.
 The reason behind this is that you can very quickly fill up the TCP socket table if you do not.
 The default local port range on Linux allows source connections from 32768 to 61000.
 This allows 28232 connections to be established between a given source IP and a destination address, port pair.
 TCP connections must go through the time wait state prior to being reclaimed.
 The Linux kernel's default TCP time wait period is 120 seconds.
 Given this, you would exhaust the connection table by only making 235 new connections / sec.

 #### Health checks
 We also recommend taking advantage of Mesos health checks.
 Mesos health checks are surfaced to the load balancing layer. **Marathon** only converts **command** health checks to Mesos health checks.
 You can simulate HTTP health checks via a command similar to `test "$(curl -4 -w '%{http_code}' -s http://localhost:${PORT0}/|cut -f1 -d" ")" == 200`.
 This ensures the HTTP status code returned is 200.
 It also assumes your application binds to localhost.
 The `${PORT0}` is set as a variable by Marathon.
 We do not recommend using TCP health checks as they can be misleading as to the liveness of a service.